fengz10/ICN_BM/README.md

+## Copyright
-# Written by Zhen Feng of Tsinghua University
+Written by Zhen Feng of Tsinghua University
-# Copyright GPLv2
+Copyright GPLv2
-# The code is written for the simulation experiment of my research papers.
+The code is written for the simulation experiment of my research papers.
-# Dataset is from CAIDA
+Dataset is from CAIDA

+## File description
-1. ShortestPath.py
+### ShortestPath.py
 Define two algorithms to calculate the shortest path: Dijkstra and Floyd.
 2. NoValley.py
 Calculate all the no-valley path from a given AS to all ASes in the Internet.